Foreign powers back Libya ceasefire as commander's forces choke oil flows

 Both Serraj and Haftar met Merkel on different occasions.
 Serraj could be also seen hugging Erdogan, while Macron and Haftar were both seen smiling in pictures when they met in a corridor.

-In a column published by Politico on Saturday, Erdogan called on Europe to support Turkey’s work in Libya providing military support to Serraj’s government.

-Reporting by Ulf laessing, Humeyra Pamuk, Andreas Rinke, Daren Butler and Michael Nienaber; Additional reporting by James Mackenzie and Aidan Lewis; Writing by Ulf Laessing and Aidan Lewis; Editing by Peter Graff and Pravin Char
+Reporting by Ulf Laessing, Humeyra Pamuk, Aidan Lewis, Andreas Rinke, Sabine Siebold, Vladimir Soldatkin, Daren Butler and Michael Nienaber; Additional reporting by James Mackenzie and Aidan Lewis; Writing by Ulf Laessing and Aidan Lewis; Editing by Peter Graff and Pravin Char